MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Note that none of these forms alter the origin or authority for validation purposes.
-For example, clients MUST continue to validate TLS certificate hostnames based on the origin host.
+For example, TLS clients MUST continue to validate TLS certificates for the original service name.

 As an example, the owner of example.com could publish this record: